 Insulating the ground floor is the best way to stop impact noise from vibrating across the floor of the house.
 Loud footsteps in the kitchen can translate to reverberations in the living room if they’re on the same floor.
 Insulating a ground floor also allows you to save heat.
 If your floor is not already insulated, you could be losing around 10% of your heat into the ground from under your feet.

-Use Insulating a Floor guide for both suspended and solid floors.
+Use our insulating a floor guide for both suspended and solid floors.

 Acoustically insulating between floors